PIRomanCod/Power-BI-Portfolio/README.md

 Unlike static reports, it updates daily and offers automatic currency conversion, making it both dynamic and easy to use for cross-country comparisons.

 </details>

+## Another projects
+The portfolio also includes projects developed under NDA, which cannot be publicly shared.

+These cover areas such as crypto market monitoring, individual cryptowallet activity, and blockchain-based transaction insights.

+Additionally, several projects focus on logistics and supply chain analytics, providing visibility into shipping delays, freight pricing trends, and delivery performance across multiple regions.

 ## Contact Information